 People often mistake an obituary for a eulogy and vice versa.
 It's understandable as each presents a short account of a person's life.
+What is the difference between an obituary and a eulogy?
 As you'll see, the overall differences are length and delivery.
 Here is a brief history of each type of writing and some things to consider when determining whether to go with one, the other, or both.

 The first documented obituaries were published in Ancient Rome around 59 BC.
 These public death notices were written and published to inform the community of the passing of prominent figures, initially reserved for the elite.
 During wartime, however, publishing obituaries was done for a greater purpose, as they were intended to alert the public of soldiers killed in the heat of battle.
 These became a part of public record that included not only the time and place of death but a brief account of the person's life.
 By including information about the life of these heroic men, the obituaries reflected a sentimentality that gave honor to those who fought bravely.
 Today, obituaries are still published in newspapers, The New York Times being the most prominent, but they can also be found on mortuary websites and even social media outlets.